-Studying a BTEC Tech Award will prepare students to progress into further study and prepare musicians to enter the music industry.
+Studying a BTEC Tech Award in Music Practice will prepare students to progress into further study and prepare musicians to enter the music industry.
 Career paths following this course include performer, songwriter, roadie, stage crew, venue staff, music promotion and teacher.

-What's Involved Assessment Component 1: Exploring Music Products and Styles (Internally Assessed PSA 30%) Practically explore a range of musical styles and genres Develop skills in music theory Develop skills in instrumental/production techniques Practical solo and ensemble performances Create a portfolio containing evidence for all of the information above.
-Task 1: A portfolio of evidence that demonstrates their understanding of four different styles of music using musical examples related to a theme Task 2: Create three 30-60 second examples of ideas for music products related to a theme, using a range of realisation techniques .
-Component 2: Music Skills Development (Internally Assessed PSA 30%) Develop personal and professional skills, such as self-discipline, cooperation and health and safety aspects of the music industry Develop two disciplines from either performance, composition or production Regularly review progress and set targets for improvement Share work and collaborate with others Perform, compose or produce in front of or for a variety audiences.
-Create two written / digital portfolios containing evidence for the information above.
-Task 1: Plan and create a 2-4 minute original composition with commentary and audio files to support Task 2: Plan and create a 2-4 minute music production piece with commentary and audio files to support.
-Component 3: Responding to a Commercial Music Brief (externally assessed 40%) Develop and present music in response to a given commercial brief.
-Create a piece of music on instrument of choice or using computer sequencing software.
-Performing, creating or producing stylistically using a given starting point.
-Students will respond to a music brief either as a music creator or producer creating a cover of a song from a prescribed list.
+What's Involved Assessment Component 1: Exploring Music Products and Styles (internally assessed 30%) Practically explore a range of musical styles and genres Develop skills in music theory Develop skills in instrumental/production techniques Practical solo and ensemble performances Create an online blog containing evidence for all of the information above.
+Core musical knowledge Understanding musical genres Understanding music development Stylistic features and characteristics Music industry products Music realisation techniques.
+Component 2: Music Skills Development (internally assessed 30%) Develop personal and professional skills, such as self-discipline, cooperation and health and safety aspects of the music industry Develop two disciplines from either performance, composition or production Regularly review progress and set targets for improvement Share work and collaborate with others Perform, compose or produce in front of or for a variety audiences Create two written / digital portfolios containing evidence for the information above.
+Personal and professional skills relevant to the music industry Communicating music skills development Development of technical skills and techniques Development of music skills and techniques.
+Component 3: Responding to a Commercial Music Brief (externally assessed 40%) Develop and present music in response to a given commercial brief Create a piece of music on instrument of choice or using computer sequencing software Performing, creating or producing stylistically using a given starting point Understand how to respond to a commercial music brief Select and apply musical skills in response to a commercial music brief Present a final musical product in response to a commercial music brief Comment on the creative process and outcome in response to a commercial music brief.